obsproject/obs-studio/docs/sphinx/reference-frontend-broadcast-flow-api.rst

 some does.
 In this case features related to differed start/stop might need to be enabled.

+NOTE: If the service has its bandwidth test enabled, the broadcast flow is ignored.

 .. code:: cpp

    #include <obs-frontend-api.h>